ietf-wg-asdf/SDF/sdf.md

 ISSUE: Can qualities from the source definition be overridden?
 The above only says "added".
-Yes, we do want to enable overriding, but need to warn specifiers not to use this in a way that changes the semantics.
+Yes, we do want to enable overriding, but need to warn specifiers not to use this in a way that contradicts the referenced semantics.

 ~~~